It is an antifungal medicine and belongs to a new class called echinocandins.

 Caspofungin is classified in FDA pregnancy risk category C.

-Animal data revealed embryotoxic effects with the use of caspofungin, including increased fetal resorption, increased peri-implant implantation loss, and incomplete ossification at multiple fetal sites, including incomplete ossification of the talus, calcaneus, skull, and torso.
+Animal data revealed embryotoxic effects using caspofungin, including increased fetal resorption, increased peri-implant implantation loss, incomplete ossification at multiple fetal sites, and incomplete ossification of the talus calcaneus, skull, and torso.

 Embryotoxic effects have been observed in animals resulting in exposure similar to that observed in humans.

-Data are limited regarding the use of caspofungin during lactation and it is not known whether it is excreted in human milk.
+Data are limited regarding the use of caspofungin during lactation, and it is unknown whether it is excreted in human milk.
 Caution is advised when administered to nursing mothers.

-No studies have been performed to evaluate the effects of exposure in a breastfed infant, however, based on the oral malabsorption of caspofungin, the risks appear to be low.
+No studies have been performed to evaluate the effects of exposure in a breastfed infant; however, the risks appear below based on the oral malabsorption of caspofungin.

 Monitor infants potentially exposed to gastrointestinal adverse events and signs of histamine release.

-Interactions of caspofungin with other medicines can change how the medicines work or increase the risk of serious side effects.
+Interactions of caspofungin with other medicines can change how the drugs work or increase the risk of severe side effects.